-As of v0.26, k6 supports running test scripts with different ECMAScript compatibility modes using the run --compatibility-mode CLI option or K6_COMPATIBILITY_MODE environment variable.
+You can run test scripts with different ECMAScript compatibility modes with the run --compatibility-mode CLI option or K6_COMPATIBILITY_MODE environment variable.

 Currently two modes are available: